WalletWasabi/WalletWasabi/WalletWasabi.Documentation/WasabiSetupRegtest.md

 regtest.rpcpassword = 309bc9961d01f388aed28b630ae834379296a8c8e3
 ```
 5. Start Bitcoin Core with: bitcoin-qt.exe -regtest.
 6. Do not worry about "Syncing Headers" just press the Hide button.
+Because you run on Regtest, no Mainnet blocks will be downloaded.
 7. Go to MainMenu / Window / Console.
 8. Generate a new address with:
 `getnewaddress`